id-studiolab/Digital-Interfaces/assignments/07+08-animistic-design/varspeed-library-guide.md

 # --- Main loop
 while True:
     print("hello world")
-    leds.fill((0, 0, 255))
+    leds.fill((0, 0, 255, 0))
-    leds.write()
+    leds.show()
     time.sleep(2)
-    leds.fill((0, 0, 0))
+    leds.fill((0, 0, 0, 0))
-    leds.write()
+    leds.show()
     time.sleep(2)
 ```

-The issue with this code is, that the `time.sleep(2)` function actually *blocks* our entire main loop for two seconds, before continuing.
+The issue with this code is that the `time.sleep(2)` function actually *blocks* our entire main loop for two seconds, before continuing.
 If we want to still read sensors while blinking our LED, or want to move another actuator at a different interval, we run into issues.

 The VarSpeed library solves this issue neatly by allowing us to define actuator behaviour in a simple way.
 In the code below, we can easily define a sequence of movements for our servo motor by providing four inputs:
 1. A target-value,